wxMaxima-developers/wxmaxima/info/wxmaxima.md

 There are separate undo functions for cell operations and for changes inside of cells so chances are low that this ever happens.
 If it does there are several methods to recover data:

 *   _wxMaxima_ actually has two undo features: The global undo buffer that is active if no cell is selected and a per-cell undo buffer that is active if the cursor is inside a cell.
 It is worth trying to use both undo options in order to see if an old value can still be accessed.
-*   If you still have a way to find out what label Maxima has assigned to the cell just type in the cell’s label and its contents will reappear.
+*   If you still have a way to find out what label _Maxima_ has assigned to the cell just type in the cell’s label and its contents will reappear.
 *   If you don’t: Don’t panic.
-In the “View” menu there is a way to show a history pane that shows all Maxima commands that have been issued recently.
+In the “View” menu there is a way to show a history pane that shows all _Maxima_ commands that have been issued recently.
-*   If nothing else helps Maxima contains a replay feature:
+*   If nothing else helps _Maxima_ contains a replay feature:

     %i1 playback();

 ## _wxMaxima_ starts up with the message “Maxima process Terminated.”

-One possible reason is that Maxima cannot be found in the location that is set in the “Maxima” tab of _wxMaxima_’s configuration dialog and therefore won’t run at all.
-Setting the path to a working Maxima binary should fix this problem.
+One possible reason is that _Maxima_ cannot be found in the location that is set in the “Maxima” tab of _wxMaxima_’s configuration dialog and therefore won’t run at all.
+Setting the path to a working _Maxima_ binary should fix this problem.

 ## Maxima is forever calculating and not responding to input

-It is theoretically possible that _wxMaxima_ doesn’t realize that Maxima has finished calculating and therefore never gets informed it can send new data to Maxima.
+It is theoretically possible that _wxMaxima_ doesn’t realize that _Maxima_ has finished calculating and therefore never gets informed it can send new data to _Maxima_.
 If this is the case “Trigger evaluation” might resynchronize the two programs.

 ## File I/O from Maxima doesn’t work on Windows

 On Windows, file I/O is not relative to the directory of the current file by default.
-If you store the Maxima file on the drive on which _wxMaxima_ is installed, then setting `wxchangedir` to `true` will fix that for `load`, `read_list`, `batch`, `read_matrix`, `save` and all similar commands.
+If you store the _Maxima_ file on the drive on which _wxMaxima_ is installed, then setting `wxchangedir` to `true` will fix that for `load`, `read_list`, `batch`, `read_matrix`, `save` and all similar commands.

-Setting this variable to `true` might have a drawback, though: Maxima knows which directory it is installed in and will search for any additional package that is requested by a `load` command in this directory, too.
+Setting this variable to `true` might have a drawback, though: _Maxima_ knows which directory it is installed in and will search for any additional package that is requested by a `load` command in this directory, too.
 But it might not know which drive it is installed on.
-If `wxchangedir` is `true` and the current file is saved on a different drive than the one Maxima is installed on Maxima therefore might fail to load the additional packages it was bundled with.
+If `wxchangedir` is `true` and the current file is saved on a different drive than the one _Maxima_ is installed on _Maxima_ therefore might fail to load the additional packages it was bundled with.

-## My SBCL-based Maxima runs out of memory
+## My SBCL-based _Maxima_ runs out of memory

 SBCL by default comes with a memory limit that allows it to run even on low-end computers.
 When compiling a big software package like lapack or dealing with extremely big lists or equations this limit might be too low.
 In order to extend the limits sbcl can be provided with the command line parameter `--dynamic-space-size` that tells sbcl how many megabytes it should reserve.
 A 32bit-windows-sbcl can reserve up to 999 Megabytes, 1800.
 A 64-bit sbcl version running on windows can be instructed to use more than the about 1280 Megabytes compiling lapack needs.

-One way to provide maxima (and thus sbcl) with command line parameters is the "Additional parameters for Maxima" field of _wxMaxima_’s configuration dialogue.
+One way to provide _maxima_ (and thus sbcl) with command line parameters is the "Additional parameters for Maxima" field of _wxMaxima_’s configuration dialogue.

 ![sbcl memory](./sbclMemory.png)